How Do I Design a Business Website That Attracts Traffic?

 4 tips to boost your marketing efforts through SEO and web design

 The goal at Google is to consistently remain useful to customers; as a result, updated websites with fresh content are prioritized over stagnant websites.
-“Create a section that feature your core products and ensure you regularly update your latest innovation or news”, says one top orthodontics marketing specialist from Orthosynetics.
-“A blog is an important marketing tool, so outsource to a third party skilled in creating relevant content for visitors in your niche.
+“Create a section that feature your core products and ensure you regularly update your latest innovation or news”, “A blog is an important marketing tool, so outsource to a third party skilled in creating relevant content for visitors in your niche.
 This provides an opportunity for you to include keywords search engines understand”.

 Make it mobile